jiiihpeeh/CallingNimFromRust-Tauri/README.md

   //tauri_build::build()
 }
 ````
-Compiled static library libparse_equation.a needs to be renamed as liblibparse_equation.a and needs to be put into the project's root directory.
+Compiled static library `libparse_equation.a` needs to be renamed as `liblibparse_equation.a` and needs to be put into the project's root directory (the Rust part).

 Release binary can be complied by running